What to track until November 2020? A general election cheat sheet

 A group of 7 public defenders is trying to win local judgeships on a reform agenda.
 Preview.

-Two districts are voting for their officials on the public service comission, which runs utilities.
+2 districts vote for their officials on the public service comission, which runs utilities.
 See here.

 |MD | Baltimore|